 Heated towel rails and radiators are a highly useful addition to any bathroom heating system.
 During winter, you can keep your towels cosy, snug and warm, ready and waiting to heat you up.
 In spring and summer, they are useful to ensure that wet towels dry quickly.
+Read our towel rail installation guide for some handy tips to ensure a successful fit.
 If you’re about to install a heated towel rail in your home, here’s what you will need before you begin:

 You will need:

 - A tape measure

 - PCFE tape